Patricia Hooker

 She wrote The Golden Road, the first play on British television that was both written by a woman and about a lesbian relationship.
-Hooker also wrote A Season in Hell the first Australian television drama to focus on a queer relationship.

 Biography

-She grew up in the town of Port Lincoln in South Australia and trained as a stenographer.
+She was born in the town of Port Lincoln in South Australia and trained as a stenographer.
 She began writing in her spare time and her work began appearing in amateur theatres.
 She worked as a secretary at the Stevedoring Commission in Sydney and also as a court reporter.

 Hooker was working as a shorthand typist in a city office in 1959 when she wrote the story for The Little Woman at home in the evenings.
 She wrote it as a stage play and it was included in a night of one-act plays at the Genesian Theatre.
 To help it reach a wider audience, Patricia studied a book on TV technique and decided to revise the script as a TV play.
 The ABC produced it in 1961 by which time she was at the ABC as a script assistant.

 She moved to London in 1964 and worked as a court reporter as well as writing for TV and radio.